opencodeiiita/DeepSeaROV/README.md

 -Write commnets for what you did so that mentors can easy understand your work.

 ##Procedure
-1.Download the dataset from the link given in DataSet.md 2.Once task is completed download .ipynb file and store it in respective folder.
+1.Download the dataset from the provided link.
-3.Name your file as Enrollment no.
+2.Fork the repo and add any notebook(.ipynb file) as needed to the forked repo.
-    For task1 store final file in Task1_solution with file name IIT2022119.
+3.Create a PR.
+As per the issue or the pre-decided rule, the most relevant PR will be merged.
-4.Push this file to forked repo and then send PR.
+4.Name the file starting with your roll no
-5.Your PR will be reviwed by the mentors.
-Once your PR is accepted, file will be merged and points will be granted
+5.Push the solutions in the assigned folder only.
+For ex- the .ipynb file for the Task1 mus be pushed to the folder solution_Task1 only.

 ##Help